theogayar/theogayar/README.md

 ## Developer | Maker | 3D Printing Enthusiast | Student

-- 💡 I’m always learning — exploring new tools, technologies, and ideas in computer science and IT.
+- I’m always learning — exploring new tools, technologies, and ideas in computer science and IT.
-- 🧠 I love sharing practical tips and tricks to make coding and problem-solving easier for everyone.
+- I love sharing practical tips and tricks to make coding and problem-solving easier for everyone.
-- 🎯 2025 Goal: Contribute more to open-source projects and collaborate with the community.
+- 2025 Goal: Contribute more to open-source projects and collaborate with the community.
-- 🚀 I’m looking to connect with motivated people who share a passion for building and creating amazing things together.
-- 📫 Want to connect?
+- Want to connect?
 Feel free to reach out — I’ll get back to you as soon as I can!!
+I’m always looking forward to meet with motivated people who share a passion for building and creating stuff.

 <!-- ### Connect with me: mail or other to add in the future -->